|

 the church roof.
 Following completion, a special thanksgiving service was held on Sunday, September 30th

-1973, where the then Rev. Michael Lewis invited married couples, young and old, who had been wed
+1973, where the then Rev. Michael Lewis invited married couples, young and old who had been wed

 there, to attend.
 Church records relating to weddings go back over 400 years to the late 1500s.
+The importance of

-The importance of the church and its continuing presence was recognised when it was awarded
+the church and its continuing presence was recognised when it was awarded

 Grade 1 listed building status.

-The Church serves the Parish of Laindon with Dunton.
+The Church serves the Parish of

 This early view shows Church Hill looking towards Markhams Chase at its original junction with